 50ml Cointreau (brandy or orange juice & zest can be used) plus extra to soak when baked.

-Method – for 7″ Christmas Cake method click here
+For ingredients and method for my own 7″ Christmas Cake method click here

 - Preheat the oven to 170C/325F/Gas 3.